jackson15j/cv/craig_astill_cv.md

     * Additional roles: Mentoring, interviews, Team Lead.
 * **Senior Software Developer / Team Lead:** (2018 - June 2021):
     * Developed Backend NLP Applications with API/WebUI access.
-Tech Stack stack: C++ NLP core, Django, React.
+Tech Stack: C++ NLP core, Django, React.
     * Remit to: _"Define steps to transition Engineering Team from Start-Up to Enterprise processes of working."_:
-        * Led Mentoring & knowledge transfer sessions to develop a _"sharing"_ Team culture and increase bus count.
+        * Created a culture of Knowledge Sharing.
+        * Shifting Left, with a focus on how to de-risk changes.
         * Education on how to: _"shorten the feedback loop"_, to increase productivity.
-        * Education on De-Risking changes to improve quality and raise design issues early in the process.
         * Provide Linux support & design principals to their Windows-based Product Offerings.